 Message from the Chief

 Welcome to the Newport Fire Department official website.
-NFD is comprised of 27 volunteers and 11 staff.
+NFD is comprised of 34 volunteers and 11 staff.
 We serve approximately 12,500 residents and 5,000-15,000 guests in the City of Newport and surrounding Newport Rural Fire Protection District.
-We serve these areas out of three Fire Stations.
+We serve these areas out of three fire stations.
 We are a proud, service-oriented organization with a rich history.
 Starting as Newport Hook and Ladder Co.
 No. 1 on May 4, 1885, we have adapted and grown along with our community.
-We provide first-rate Emergency Services including: Fire Suppression, Emergency Medical Services (including Advanced Life Support), Motor Vehicle Accident Rescue and Extrication, Hazardous Materials Response, Marine and Beach Fire/Rescue Response, and Fire Inspections, Investigations, and Public Education.
+We provide first-rate Emergency Services including: Fire Suppression, Emergency Medical Services (including Advanced Life Support), Motor Vehicle Accident Rescue and Extrication, Hazardous Materials Response, Marine and Beach Fire/Rescue Response, Fire Inspections, Investigations and Public Education.
 We actively participate in community activities like Newport Seafood and Wine Festival, Newport Marathon, Holiday Toy Drive, and Newport High School Senior’s Grad Night.